paprins/tfmake/README.md

 # tfmake

-This is a Python based wrapper around an opionated `Makefile` I use for `terraform` projects.
+This is a Python based wrapper around an opionated `Makefile` I use for multi-cloud/cross-account `terraform` projects.

 You still need `make`, though.
 The main advantage is that you don't have to copy the `Makefile`.

 ## DISCLAIMER
 This module includes a highly opinionated `Makefile` implementation.
 It's working very well for us, but your requirements might be different.

+Also, I've done my best to make this thing work on both MacOS and Linux.
+If you get an error message (~ and my colleagues haven't beat you to it) ... please get in touch and/or create a PR.

 ## Install